 Visit Khao San Road

 This is a famous backpacker street with cheap souvenirs, street food, and crazy nightlife.
-A lot of the party hostels are on or around this road, so it’s a great place to meet people as well.
+A lot of the party hostels are situated on or around this road, so it’s a great place to meet people, do some shopping, go for drinks and just explore.

 A street vendor on Khao San Road selling roasted bugs, frogs, and snakes!